nosarthur/nosarthur.github.io/_posts/2019-07-10-gita-milestone2.md

 If there is no remote branch, the `returncode` is 128.
 If local is identical to the remote, the `returncode` is 0.
 If some difference exists, the `returncode` is 1.
-Unfortunately the `returncode` doesn't tell apart the other three situations.
+Unfortunately the `returncode` doesn't distinguish the other three situations.

-To distinguished them, we need to first find out the commit up to which the local and remote are identical.
+To further distinguished them, we need to first find out the commit where the local and remote branches agree.
-And then compare the local and remote heads to it.
+And then compare the local and remote heads to this diverging point.
-The git command for this common commit is
+The git command for the common commit is
 ```
 git merge-base @{0} @{u}
 ```
-Then you can use `git diff --quiet` two more times to tell apart the three situations.
+Then we can use `git diff --quiet` two more times to tell apart the three situations.

 ## v0.2: clean up and tag